heltilda/cicada/README.md

 `> make install`

-To link against the Cicada library, include the header file in your C code:
+To link against the Cicada library, include its header file in your C code:

 `#include <cicada.h>`